elucian/bee/syntax/composite.md

 **Multiple results**

-An method can produce multiple results in a list.
+An aspect can produce multiple results in a list.

 ```
 -- have a list of results